Edward Marshall Hall

-Sir Edward Marshall Hall, (16 September 1858 – 24 February 1927) was an English barrister who had a formidable reputation as an orator.
-He successfully defended many people accused of notorious murders and became known as "The Great Defender".
+Sir Edward Marshall Hall, (16 September 1858 – 24 February 1927) was an English barrister and politician who had a formidable reputation as an orator.
+He successfully defended many people accused of murder and became known as "The Great Defender".

 Marshall Hall practised as a barrister in the late Victorian and Edwardian eras, when the public took a great interest in the sensational court cases of the day.
 Big criminal and civil trials were widely reported on by the popular press on a daily basis.
 As a consequence, he and other successful barristers of the day became very famous.
-The widespread belief that he was a much better orator than a lawyer may explain his failure to achieve elevation to the High Court Bench, which was a source of great disappointment to him.
+The widespread belief that he was a much better orator than a lawyer may explain his failure to achieve appointment to the High Court, which was a source of great disappointment to him.

 Personal life

 Born in Brighton, the son of the eminent physician Alfred Hall, Marshall Hall was educated at Rugby School and St John's College, Cambridge.

+As a young boy Marshall Hall was often given to mischief, which he happily recalled in an 1901 interview with T. P. O'Connor's paper: Mainly About People.
+Additionally, as a youth, Marshall Hall also held the record for the size of fish caught off the old chain pier at Brighton, having successfully landed a sea bass which weighed in excess of 20 lbs (9.1 kgs).

+Marshall Hall did not readily excel at school.
+His house master at Rugby was successful in convincing his father to take him out of school and seek for him a position in the commercial trade.
+Despite the young Marshall Hall's protests he was taken out of Rugby and on 1 January 1877 he commenced employment with a City of London tea broker.
+Whilst initially resenting this, Marshall Hall was later to recall that this was a period which stood him in good stead, proving invaluable in his later profession.

+He had the reputation of a keen cricketer.
+At this time he played for the Gentlemen of Sussex.

+His time working in the commercial tea trade was brief, and in October 1877 Marshall Hall went up to Cambridge with many of his former school-mates from Rugby.

-Unusually, he left Cambridge after his fourth term to embark on what would now be regarded as a gap year in Paris and Australia, before returning to complete his law degree.
-He was admitted to the Inner Temple in 1880, called to the bar in 1883, and appointed King's Counsel in 1898.
+In 1879 Marshall Hall travelled to Australia, spending time in the Australian Bush and indulging his love of cricket.
+Having undertaken what now would be regarded as a gap year he also spent time in Paris before returning to complete his law degree.

+He was admitted to the Inner Temple in 1880, called to the bar in 1883 and appointed King's Counsel in 1898.